kalki/RoboND-Rover-Project/report.md

 Move forward mode is basically same as provided in original code with extra abnormal detection.
 And it also detect if there is edge at left guide area, it will switch to follow mode if detected.

-Move forward mode is kept since is is useful as start at the begining and as start after recover from abnormal.
+Move forward mode is kept since is is useful as start at the begin and as start after recover from abnormal.

 #### Code Inspect ####